szczyglis-dev/py-gpt/README.md

 - `Lock incompatible modes`: If enabled, the app will create a new context when switched to an incompatible mode within an existing context.

-- `Number of notepads`: Number of notepad windows (restart is required after every change)
+- `Number of notepads`: Number of notepad tabs.
+Restart of the application is required for this option to take effect.

 **Layout**

-- `Font Size (chat window)`: Adjusts the font size in the chat window for better readability.
+- `Font Size (chat window)`: Adjusts the font size in the chat window.

-- `Font Size (input)`: Adjusts the font size in the input window for better readability.
+- `Font Size (input)`: Adjusts the font size in the input window.

 - `Font Size (ctx list)`: Adjusts the font size in contexts list.